-3. Credit migration stress covers the cost of an immediate big letter dow ngrade on 20% of all assets where the capital treatment depends on a credit rating (including corporate bonds, Sale & Leaseback rental strips and LTM senior notes).

-4. Assets stressed in this sensitivity include residual values from Sale & Leaseback, full amount of Lifetime Mortgages, Direct Investments treated as property and vanilla properties.

-5. This will be primarily equity exposure in LGC but will also include equity-based mutual funds and other investments that do not look like equities but are assumed to stress like an equity (for example, certain investments in subsidiaries).
-The level of stress is 25% but this does not mean that all equity or equity-like assets will fall by this percentage, as some have factors that increase or decrease the riskiness relative to general equity levels (via a beta factor).

-6. Assuming a recalculation of the TMTP that partially offsets the impact on Risk Margin.

-7. In the interest rate down stress negative rates are allow ed, i.e. there is no floor at zero rates.

-8. Assuming a 2/3 reduction in the Risk Margin, allowing for offset from the TMTP.

-9. Excluding the impact from the Mature Savings business (including the With-Profits fund) as the risks have been transferred to the ReAssure division of Sw iss Re from 1 January 2018.
+- 3. Credit migration stress covers the cost of an immediate big letter downgrade on 20% of all assets where the capital treatment depends on a credit rating (including corporate bonds, Sale & Leaseback rental strips and LTM senior notes). - 4.
+Assets stressed include residual values from sale and leaseback, the full amount of lifetime mortgages and direct investments treated as property. - 5.
+This relates primarily to equity exposure in LGC but will also include equity-based mutual funds and other investments that receive an equity stress (for example, certain investments in subsidiaries).
+Some assets have factors that increase or decrease the stress relative to general equity levels via a beta factor. - 6.
+Assuming a recalculation of the Transitional Measure on Technical Provisions that partially offsets the impact on Risk Margin. - 7.
+In the interest rate down stress negative rates are allowed, i.e. there is no floor at zero rates. - 8.
+Assuming a 2/3 reduction in the Risk Margin, allowing for offset from the Transitional Measure on Technical Provisions. - 9.
+Excluding the impact from the Mature Savings business (including the With-Profits fund) as the risks have been transferred to ReAssure limited (a subsidiary of Swiss Re) via a risk transfer agreement from 1 January 2018.